Making It Happen: Babba C. Rivera

 From Uber to Away to being her own boss at ByBabba.

-Hello and welcome to Making It Happen, where I get to sit down with some inspiring individuals and learn about their stories—the many places they’re from, the incredible things they’ve created, and how their culture has influenced their lives today.
+This is Making It Happen, where I get to sit down with some inspiring individuals and learn about their stories—the many places they’re from, the incredible things they’ve created, and how their culture has influenced their lives today.

 Making It Happen is all about highlighting those who are breaking the mold and defying boundaries.
 Expats who are creators, entrepreneurs, innovators, dreamers—this is all about celebrating diversity and the incredible accomplishments of people who’ve been told “no” perhaps one too many times.